Global-Scale Forest Height Estimation

 Our paper Estimating Canopy Height at Scale was accepted to ICML 2024!
 In this work, we present a novel framework for global-scale forest height estimation.
 Using a deep learning approach that leverages large amounts of satellite data with only sparsely distributed ground-truth height measurements from NASA's GEDI mission, we achieve state-of-the-art accuracy with MAE/RMSE of 2.43m/4.73m overall, significantly outperforming existing approaches.
 The resulting height map facilitates ecological analyses at a global scale.

-Traditional forest monitoring relies on field workers manually measuring individual trees.
-While this approach provides highly accurate data, it becomes impractical when trying to assess forests at a large scale.
-Furthermore, there’s a stark divide in monitoring capabilities: while industrialized nations have sufficient resources to conduct comprehensive forest surveys, many countries - particularly those home to crucial ecosystems like the Amazon rainforest and Congo Basin - lack the necessary resources to perform extensive monitoring of their forest landscapes.
+Traditional forest monitoring through manual measurement of individual trees provides highly accurate data, but it clearly becomes impractical when trying to assess forests at a large scale.
+Furthermore, there’s a stark divide in monitoring capabilities: industrialized nations often have sufficient resources to conduct comprehensive forest surveys, while many others lack the necessary resources to perform extensive monitoring of their forest landscapes.

-Satellite technology offers a solution.
+Satellite technology offers a way forward.
 Modern satellites can regularly observe the entire Earth, offering a consistent way to monitor forests and general vegetation ecosystems worldwide.
 In particular, the GEDI mission, which is a full-waveform laser system on the International Space Station, can measure the height of every tree on the surface of the Earth.
 In practice however, the GEDI measurements are sparsely-distributed, taking up only a tiny fraction of the Earth’s total surface area.
 This is visible in the image below, where the GEDI measurements are shown in red/yellow dots.

 In other words, we train a model that takes satellite images as input and predicts the height of each pixel, training on the sparse GEDI measurements as ground truth labels.
 But learning heights from satellite images is not easy.
 Problems like clouds, mountains, and measurement angles make it challenging to get a good estimate of the height of the trees.
 We discuss our main challenges below: